DonAnthonyLee/DonAnthonyLee.github.io/docs/puj/PagodaShadowsPage029.md

 <!-- The four small toes are so twisted that their ends may be seen on the inside of the foot; -->
 Sì-chiah kha-tsóiⁿ-kiáⁿ á kàu ŭ-piàn kha-tói khò-lăi &#x002D;&#x002D;kò kîⁿ&#x002D;&#x002D;thâu tsŭ thóiⁿ&#x002D;&#x002D;kìⁿ;
 <!-- and the broken and distorted bones of the middle of the foot are pressed into a mass where the instep should be. -->
-hiá nguân-tí hó-hó kha-puâⁿ, phah-chek kàu tsn̂g-kâi tshap-tshùi, liáu kut-thâu in-oiⁿ tŏ ta-ng kit-kàu-uân.
+hiá nguân-tí hó-hó-kha-puâⁿ, phah-chek kàu tsn̂g-kâi tshap-tshùi, liáu kut-thâu in-oiⁿ tŏ ta-ng kit-kàu-uân.
 <!-- The shape is like a hen's head, the big toe representing the bill. -->
-Kha-chióⁿ kò hêng jiân chiah-koi-bó &#x002D;&#x002D;kâi thâu, tsńg-thâu-kong tsŭ huáng-sṳ̆ hṳ́-ki koi-tshùi.
+Kha-chióⁿ kò hêng jiân koi-bó &#x002D;&#x002D;kâi thâu, tsńg-thâu-kong tsŭ huáng-sṳ̆ hṳ́-ki koi-tshùi.
 <!-- There is little beside skin and bone below the knee. -->
 Kha-thâu-u lo̍h-kĕ bô puàⁿ-khih-kiáⁿ ne̍k-chí<a href="#note_1" class="note">1</a>.
 <!-- The foot cannot be stood on without its bandages, and can never be restored to its natural shape. -->